pablobernabeu/date-converter/README.md

-This minimal **`sort_date()`** function ([see origin](https://twitter.com/SauChin_Chen/status/1187550520774279168)) converts variously formatted dates to computer format (YYYY-MM-DD).
+This minimal **`format_date()`** function ([see origin](https://twitter.com/SauChin_Chen/status/1187550520774279168)) converts variously formatted dates to computer format (YYYY-MM-DD).
 It takes a dataframe (e.g., from a spreadsheet) containing a 'DATE' and a 'date_format' column (among any others).
 The original date format ('dmy', 'ymd', 'ydm' or 'mdy') needs to be pre-entered, whether in a spreadsheet or in R. All else automatic.

 ![Example](https://github.com/pablobernabeu/date-converter/blob/master/dates.png)